 - Patient's full name

 - Diagnosis (obstructive sleep apnea, central sleep apnea, mixed sleep apnea)

 - Duration (most CPAP prescriptions come with a lifetime prescription)

 - Type of machine (CPAP, APAP, BiPAP, ASV, etc.)

 - Pressure setting of the machine (fixed or range depending on machine type).

 - If a humidifier is included in the prescription

-- Mask/delivery system (usually indicates that patient can choose preference of mask)
+- Mask/delivery system (usually indicates that patient can choose a preference of mask)

-- Recommended schedule for replacement masks, parts, and accessories
+- The recommended schedule for replacement masks, parts, and accessories